Software and Systems Modeling

 Ana Moreira (Portugal)

-Richard Paige (UK)
+Richard Paige (Canada)

 Alfonso Pierantonio (Italy)

-Alexander Pretschner (Switzerland)
+Alexander Pretschner (Germany)

 Andy Schürr (Germany)